aeon-technology/docs/content/Tutorials/UseMFDFF/extendMFDFF.md

-# Extend MFDFF using Workflow
+# Extend MFDFF using DFF Workflow

-*The workflow is written in python3, make sure python3 has been installed and configured before proceed.*

 The MFDFF workflow is designed to build molecule type force fields automatically.
 In this lessen we use a few models to see how this work, which are included in subfolder "tutorialC4_workflow".
 We will use "demo.db" database which is also included in the folder.
 Since we will change the content of database, make a backup copy if you want ot repeat the lessen.